 Inability to walk, bear weight, or use the joint

-If your child has a sprain or strain, immediately get rid of weight or pressure from the injured part.
+If your child has a sprain or strain, have him or her stop putting any weight on the injured area right away.
 For general treatment, follow the RICE rule:

 Rest the injured part

-Apply Ice or cold compresses several times a day to reduce swelling
+Put Ice or cold compresses on the area several times a day to reduce swelling

 Compress the area with a splint or bandage to prevent swelling